kenhkan/noflo-passport/README.md

 ### OAuthTwoHandler

 This component handles incoming request in the OAuth handshake. it expects a request object, middleware-style.
+Attach this to a `webserver/Server` instance.

+*NOTE*: you MUST enable querystring by passing incoming requests through a `webserver/Query` for noflo-passport to work!

 #### In-Ports

-* *IN*: The equivalent of invoking `passport.authenticate()` on the incoming request object
+* *IN*: The request object
 * *PROVIDER*: The name of the provider to authenticate against
+* SESSION: Whether to enable session.
+Default to true
+* SCOPE: Specify OAuth2 scopes.
+Each IP is one scope.
 * SUCCESS: The URL to redirect upon success
 * FAILURE: The URL to redirect upon failure